inferense/inferense.github.io/_posts/2022-12-05-Marginal-vs-Absolute-Thinking.md

 Well, what's worrysome is that it seems like we got acustomed to this rather quickly.
 If you already forgot and ask what should the internet look like, here is a quick reminder.
 When I search for "*how camera works*" I want to get [this.](https://ciechanow.ski/cameras-and-lenses/) Plain text website, simple visuals, created with the sole intention of educating me right there and then with no strings attached.

 So, how did we get here?
-How come people got used to this degrading treatment?
-I suspect it's the same way companies grow poor cultures, people get [fat](https://www.niddk.nih.gov/health-information/health-statistics/overweight-obesity), commit fraud or destroy value.
+How did people get used to this degrading treatment?
+I suspect it's the same way companies grow poor cultures, people get [fat](https://www.niddk.nih.gov/health-information/health-statistics/overweight-obesity) destroy value or get used tothe status quo.
 Marginal thinking seems like an appropriate description for the problem.

 ![marginal-thinking](/assets/images/absolute_marginal.png)